Ayyā Tathālokā Therī

 Some of her Dhamma talks are available at http://dharmaseed.org/teacher/239/.

-Dr Elizabeth (Cintamani) Day has been practising meditation and yoga for over 20 years, during which time she spent six years ordained in the Buddhist monastic communities of Ajahn Chah in England.
+Dr Elizabeth (Cintamani) Day has been practicing meditation and yoga for over 25 years, during which time she spent six years ordained in the Buddhist monastic communities of Ajahn Chah in England.
 Extensive travels through India to spiritual teachers of Buddhist and Advaita traditions concretised her commitment to a life of awakening.
 Since leaving the robes she has held leadership positions in the Health and Higher Education sectors, including as Academic Head of a faculty of Counselling and Psychotherapy.
 She has a Doctorate in intersubjectivity, and is a qualified yoga teacher and Gestalt psychotherapist.
-She offers meditation and yoga teaching at Kihikihi Meditation and Yoga, a practice place she established in 2016 with her partner, Willa.
+She offers meditation and yoga teaching at Kihikihi Meditation and Yoga, established in 2016 with her partner, Willa.
 She brings to this advisory role on the New Zealand Bhikkhuni Sangha Trust her experience practising within and beyond the monastic context, skills in leadership, management and Board participation, and a commitment to support the capacity for women to flourish in Buddhism as practitioners and teachers.